chfrank-cgn/chfrank-cgn.github.io/single-node.md

 To start Rancher, we follow the steps for a [Rancher installation](https://rancher.com/docs/rancher/v2.6/en/installation/install-rancher-on-k8s/):

-In the directory with the RKE configuration, e.g., rancher, we execute:
+In the directory with the RKE configuration, e.g., ~/rancher, we execute:

 ```
 cd rancher